kindaconfusion/CanvasBot/README.md

 # CanvasBot
 Check your upcoming Canvas assignments from Discord

-**Note:** Currently only tracks a single user, which is the owner of the bearer token.
-Unknown if it is possible to track other users' assignments.
+Can only, and will only ever, track a single user (the owner of the given auth token).
+The API does not allow student API users to access other users' data.

 ## Features
 #### !assignments [time]